Traditional Local Cuisine

 Many years ago, Belize was the epitome of the traditional farm-to-table world.
 Meals were simple and fresh.
 The varied cultural backgrounds of the population meant local meals never got boring– at least for those of us who weren’t vegetarian!

 Admittedly, for the curious outsider, some options were pretty exotic and unusual.
 Stewed Armadillo or Gibnut, or Sere with Hudut are just a few dishes you would find on any menu in Belize.
 Cooks made the best use of local produce.
 Also, the meat was always fresh.
 If you were brave enough to venture from your comfort zone, you discovered a whole new world of flavors.

 Everybody I knew in the city had a farm with a

 The New Wave

-While traditional dishes remain popular, a new generation of Chefs are embracing non-traditional combinations and preparations to create unique dishes using Belize’s wonderful local seafood, vegetables, locally grown herbs and spices, micro greens and even edible flowers.
+While traditional dishes remain popular, a new generation of Chefs are embracing non-traditional combinations and preparations to create unique dishes using Belize’s wonderful local seafood, vegetables, locally grown herbs and spices, micro greens,

 Pumpkin-Coconut Green Chili Soup or Tequila Fish Tacos, anyone?